 Make an excel spreadsheet that looks like this (see PDF).
 PDF This will help you track your garnishment and all figures associated with each case.

 If you need more assistance you may want to talk to an accountant or an attorney.
-We are not either.
+We are neither.